Did you know that cats have the largest repertoire of sounds of any carnivore?

 Meowing is often a friendly interaction with other cats.

-In kittens, high meowing is a sign of hunger; in adult cats, however, high meowing is often a sign of displeasure.
+High meowing is a sign of hunger in kittens; in adult cats, however, high meowing is often a sign of displeasure.

 Aggression:

-Aggressive sounds usually happen with the mouth open, growling, hissing, spitting and whimpering.
+Aggressive sounds usually happen with the mouth open, growling, hissing, spitting and moaning.

 Usually these are in combination with aggression, offensive or defensive, directed at other cats or animals that do not belong to the family.